Jonny Cruz: Music

 Cruz has made music for his own movies, such as Small Timers and plays the guitar and performs musical improv with his team Power Up, who with he has played shows in Los Angeles and Hollywood as well as shows at iOwest, Comedy Sportz and The Clubhouse and UCB in California.

 Extra activities

 Cruz teaches “Self Confidence & Improv” for famous author Neil Strauss consisting of a motivational speaking and helping people to find their best self through facing their fears, Improv being one of the tools to help gain confidence.

 He also supports “A Course in Miracles”, which is a foundation for inner peace and is method of coping with fear by shifting your perspective from fear to love, parting from the statement that “fear is an illusion that we create”.

-He also streams on the popular streaming platform Twitch as a side hobby.
-It all started on October 5, 2020 when he posted a post on Facebook where he said he is going Grandmaster in the popular FPS Overwatch and needed help from players to rank up.
-His first stream was on October the 6th 2pm PST, he started to level up in quickplay with viewers who tuned in to see the Lúcio voice actor from their favourite game playing Overwatch.
-Over time he has created a loyal fanbase of viewers and friends who come regularly to his stream to chat, play games and just hang out.
-Now he streams each week on Tuesday, Wednesday and Thursday where he starts off the stream with Scrims (private lobby 6 versus 6) with his viewers to warm up.
-Right now (September 2021), he is at 3900sr which is 100sr from his goal of going Grandmaster.
+He also streams on streaming platform, Twitch, as a side hobby.
+His first stream was on October the 6th 2pm PST, with viewers who tuning in to see the Lúcio voice actor game playing Overwatch.
+Over time he has created a fanbase of viewers and friends who tune in regularly as he streams each week.